 I was coaching a real ‘high flyer’ the other week and she felt that the trust between her and the owners of the business she runs (in the UK) had been broken.
-Part of the reason was that they had not done what they said they would and had not honoured their promises, however another part of it was that they didn’t seem to appreciate her.
-She solves the problems, covers up the messes and mistakes made by the other part of the business and they never say thank you or apologise for putting her in the position of having to cover up to clients – so she’s leaving!
+Part of the reason was that they had not done what they said they would and had not honored their promises, however another part of it was that they didn’t seem to appreciate her.
+She solves the problems, covers up the messes and mistakes made by the other part of the business and they never say thank you or apologize for putting her in the position of having to cover up to clients – so she’s leaving!

 So what do employees want to hear from their boss?

 They want to feel valued.
-Even if they are not exceptional or busting their gut, people want to be recognised or – in the language of TA (transactional analysis) – ‘stroked’.
+Even if they are not exceptional or busting their gut, people want to be recognized or – in the language of TA (transactional analysis) – ‘stroked’.
 Sometimes we forget that common politeness means a lot.
 I was told by one person that the ‘straw that broke the camel’s back’ and decided them to leave a company was when the boss helped himself to a birthday cream cake and did not even say ‘Happy Birthday’ to the donor.
 Little things matter.

 So what are the 7 things employees most want to hear?

 – Even if it is what they are being paid to do, without them your operation would not happen!

 2) How are you?

 – With the reply listened to – they are people, not machines!

 – Every day, notice and show gratitude for a job done and if it is, it will get done better, because they know you notice